christophersbarrett/mulberry-wiki/Components.md

 ## Built-In Components

-Mulberry comes with several built-in components that you can use in your own templates; they are located at `toura_app/javascript/toura/components/`.
+Mulberry comes with several built-in components that you can use in your own page definitions; they are located at `toura_app/javascript/toura/components/`.
 The built-in components are described below, including the asset type(s) that the component works with. *Asset types* appear in italics.
 For more about the different asset types, see the Assets documentation.